 Lie on your side and face your baby, while your body is curled around in a C-shape.
 Place your lower arm above your baby’s head and draw your knees up under his feet.
 This position helps to prevent you from rolling forward or backward, and keeps pillows away from your baby’s head.

-Drinking or taking drugs, makes you less responsive, especially at night.
+Drinking or taking drugs makes you less responsive, especially at night.
 Illegal drugs are, of course, out of the question.
-However, did you know that you should not sleep with your baby if you take some over-the-counter drugs?
+However, did you know that you should also not sleep with your baby if you take some over-the-counter drugs?

 Medications such as antihistamines can cause drowsiness and deep sleep.
 This can pose a threat of you rolling over your baby.
 So if you or your partner take medications, putting your baby in a crib is your safest bet.